1minds3t/omnipkg/README.md

   <a href="https://www.gnu.org/licenses/agpl-3.0"><img src="https://img.shields.io/badge/License-AGPLv3-red.svg" alt="License: AGPLv3"></a>
 </p>

+# 📢 Announcement: macOS Compatibility Confirmed!

+🎉 The `omnipkg` stress test has been successfully validated on macOS with Python 3.11.

+✅ **Key Successes:**
+- Flawless installation of large scientific packages like NumPy and SciPy.
+- Zero-setup installation on a clean system.
+- Confirmed stability of the `omnipkg` version "bubble" system on macOS.

+⚠️ **Important Note:**
+This tool is primarily designed and validated for Python 3.11, especially for the stress test.
+While `omnipkg` supports other versions, for a guaranteed seamless experience, Python 3.11 is recommended.
+We are actively working on adding pre-launch checks to automatically help users configure their environments and fix common issues.

 # omnipkg - The Dependency Orchestration Engine

 One environment.
 Infinite packages/versions/dependencies.
 No duplicates/downgrades ever again.
 You can significantly reduce your reliance on pipx, uv, conda, Docker, etc. today.